bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

 - I've got a massive fondness for the simplicity of Lisps, I've written a ton of code in Emacs Lisp and Clojure, and I really love REPL-driven (interactive/incremental) programming.
 - I've never been a strong proponent of either dynamically or statically typed programming languages.
 I've yet to see a compelling argument in favor of one side or the other.

 Obviously, all of this tends to influence a lot my perception of (new) programming languages.
+That's why throughout the article I'll be drawing some comparisons to other (functional) programming languages that I'm familiar with.

 ## General Notes